GoogleChrome/web.dev/src/site/content/en/blog/usb/index.md

 </figure>

-The internal page `chrome://usb-internals` also comes in handy and allows you to simulate connection connection and disconnection of virtual WebUSB devices.
+The internal page `chrome://usb-internals` also comes in handy and allows you to simulate connection and disconnection of virtual WebUSB devices.
-This is be useful for doing UI testing without the need for real hardware.
+This is be useful for doing UI testing without for real hardware.

 <figure class="w-figure">
   <img src="./web-usb-internals-page.png" class="w-screenshot" alt="Screenshot of the internal page to debug WebUSB in Chrome">